Autodesk Maya vs Blender - Comparison Guide

 Blender vs Maya - Licence and Pricing

-Blender is a 3D software that has become very popular thanks to the fact that it’s open-source and free.
+Blender is a 3D software that has become very popular thanks to the fact that it’s open-source and free, with no Blender license cost.

 It has a large community of online users contributing to software updates and is certainly the best choice for 3D graphics hobbyists, but it’s also a recommended choice for all those freelancers who are looking for a powerful 3D program without having to spend big amounts of money for the software.